d-pal13/Password-Generator/README.md

 This is password generation app using JavaScript, CSS & HTML.

 This app generates random password length up to 20 characters.
-Each password includes numbers & uppercase and lowercase and also includes symbol's.
+Each password includes numbers & uppercase, lowercase and also includes symbol's.

                                                                           OutPut:-